sanity-io/cross-dataset-duplicator/README.md

 - `filter` (String, default: undefined) - Set a predicate for documents when gathering dependencies.
 - `follow` (("inbound" | "outbound")[], default: []) – Add buttons to allow the user to begin with just the existing document or first fetch all inbound references.
 - `reference.maxDepth` (Number, default: undefined) - The level of documents deep to follow, `0` represents the current document only.
 Must be a positive number.
 This is useful for when when gathering references returns a large number of references or when you want to be a bit more intentional about the which reference you gather.
-- `reference.assetsOnly`: (boolean) - If true, only gather image and file assests.
+- `reference.assetsOnly`: (boolean) - If true, only gather image and file assets.
 The 'referenceMaxDepth' option must be set for this to work.

 #### Action Options